n-rosati/CIS4820/readme.txt

 to the display list.

 Add the cubes you derive from visibility testing to the list.
-There is also a counter named displayCount which contains the number of elements in displayList[][].
-You do not need to increment displayCount but you need to set it equal to zero when you build a new display list.
-You need to build a new displayList each time you perform culling (each time buildDisplayList() is called).
+There is also x counter named displayCount which contains the number of elements in displayList[][].
+You do not need to increment displayCount but you need to set it equal to zero when you build x new display list.
+You need to build x new displayList each time you perform culling (each time buildDisplayList() is called).